ungoogled-software/ungoogled-chromium/DEVELOPING.md

 1. Download and extract the Chromium source tree into a sandbox directory.
     * **IMPORTANT**: Do not apply domain substitution, as that will be reflected in the repository patches.
-2. Generate the patch order for the desired configuration to modify via `developer_utilities/generate_patch_order.sh`
+2. Generate the patch order for the desired configuration to modify via `developer_utilities/generate_patch_order.py`
-    * Read the comments at the top of the script for the arguments it requires
+    * Pass in `--help` for arguments it takes
     * Choose the appropriate configuration that contains the patches to be updated.
 To get just the common patches, use the `common` config.
-    * This will create a temporary patch order file in `build/`
 3. Run `source $ROOT/developer_utilities/set_quilt_vars.sh $ROOT`, where `$ROOT` is the ungoogled-chromium directory.
     * This will setup quilt to modify patches directly in `resources/`
 4. Use `quilt` to update the patches.
 The general procedure is as follows: